Student BYOD Wi-Fi Security Solutions

 Key Points

 While many K-12 schools and other educational institutions utilize managed 1:1 devices, such as Chromebooks, there are still numerous unmanaged devices to consider.
-Students and staff alike have a variety of devices with Wi-Fi capability, including things like smartphones and even gaming consoles.
+Students and staff alike have a variety of devices with Wi-Fi capability, including smartphones and even gaming consoles.
 These types of devices are even more prevalent in higher education campuses where students live on-site.

-BYODs in School Networks
+The Benefits of BYODs in School Networks

-Furthermore, BYODs can inherently work remotely.
+Furthermore, BYODs can work remotely.
 End-users were already using these devices from their home or on the move.
 After the onset of the Coronavirus pandemic, remote education and the devices that enabled it became significantly more important.

 However, unmanaged devices also present a range of unique risks that aren’t faced in MDM-controlled environments.